-Four years ago, I made the move from bench scientist to technical supervisor.
+Four years ago, I made the move from bench scientist to a technical supervisor.
 While I expected to be unfamiliar with certain aspects of the position, I found I was actually minimally prepared for a few of the key responsibilities of the position.
 I’m going to highlight the top four areas I felt least prepared for and provide you some tips on how to ease the transition.

 I remember the first time I sat in a management meeting as a new supervisor and the discussion turned to departmental budgets.
-Suddenly, my department’s current finances were put on display for everyone and I was accountable for those numbers.
+Suddenly, my department’s current finances were put on display for everyone, and I was accountable for those numbers.

 The level to which finances fall into your lap can vary from lab to lab.
 At a minimum, my experience demonstrates the need to be reviewing monthly expense reports, projecting volumes and revenue, and explaining variances.
 So, what did I do to get comfortable with all this?